durapensa/discourse-new-topic-tweetbot/README.md

 https://pypi.org/project/python-decouple/

+Thanks also to Evolution Host https://evolution-host.com for provision of a Developer VPS.

 \* At startup, the bot will poll & wait for new topics to appear in `/latest.json` (that is, newer by creation date than the newest topic by creation date found on the first polling), then tweet those newer topics.